blz349/neanderthal_introgression/extreme_response/fairfax/README.md

 &nbsp;

     plot_recomputed_fairfax_networks.ipynb
-This code plots the network of genes associated with eQTLs, which have been identified as Neanderthal-intorgressed, using subnet results obtained from the R package XGR, for each of the 4 conditions: IFN, LPS 2h, LPS 24h and Naive.
+This code plots the network of genes associated with eQTLs, which have been identified as Neanderthal-introgressed, using subnet results obtained from the R package XGR, for each of the 4 conditions: IFN, LPS 2h, LPS 24h and Naive.
 &nbsp;

     introgressed_HLA_types.ipynb